Table of Contents

 Automating financial services differs from other business areas due to a higher level of caution and concern.
-Although a large majority of people look to an algorithm for driving directions, interest and trust in financial technology is relatively low.
+Although a large majority of Americans look to an algorithm for directions, interest and trust in the financial sector is relatively low.

 So, you see?
 There is a disconnect.
-Thus, it’s important to understand exactly what finance automation is in 2023 and how your business can get on board today!
+Thus, it’s important to understand exactly what finance automation is and how your business can adopt the strategy today.

 What is Finance Automation?

 Finance automation involves automating specific manual tasks, which can be performed cheaper and more efficiently with artificial intelligence.
 It encompasses setting up a series of tasks (called workflows) and using technology to trigger pre-defined steps.
 This means aspects of the accounting process can be entirely handled without human intervention.

 This finance transformation is about digitizing as many jobs as possible while still maintaining agility and a high level of quality.
 It’s a type of machine learning that serves as a subset of process automation and is gaining steam among companies and businesses in every industry.

 In 2018 alone, RPA (robotic process automation) grew by a whopping 63% and continues to trend upward.
 That’s the software responsible for automating manual processes, and it’s becoming increasingly popular.

 Today, the RPA industry is projected to hit $2.9 billion by the end of 2021.
 This implies finance automation is no longer a distant possibility but a total reality.